codefresh-io/docs.codefresh.io/_docs/yaml-examples/examples/coveralls-testing.md

 ## Prepare your Repository

-In case that you are using your own application, you have to make a few modifications to the repository.
+If you are using your own application as an example, you have to make a few modifications to the repository.
 Please have a look at the Coveralls example section for other languages.

 First, install Coveralls in your project:
 {% highlight yaml %}